framps/block-tracker/README.md

 ```
 sudo block-tracker
 ```

-to install block-tracker which will create `/etc/hosts.d/` directory and copies `/etc/hosts` to `/etc/hosts.d/00-hosts`
+The installation script block-tracker-setup.sh will create `/etc/hosts.d/` directory and copies `/etc/hosts` to `/etc/hosts.d/00-hosts`

 *Note:* `block-tracker` will concatenate all files from `/etc/hosts.d/` into one file `/etc/hosts`